GwendolyneFreddy/butchery/README.md

 ##### Version 3.2 &nbsp;(October 10, 2011)
 - Increased Tazok to level 19 Barbarian.
 - Added a magical armor to Tazok.
-- Increased DigDag to level 13 Berseker.
+- Increased DigDag to level 13 Berserker.
 - Decreased the number of Orcs spawned in final fight.

 ##